-- for reports commissioned by industries as part of developments in and adjacent to the Great Barrier Reef Marine Park that have an effect on the Region's values; and - for data from specific monitoring programs such as the Marine Monitoring Program and the Integrated Eye on the Reef Program. - investigating the possibility of access to commercial fishery data at regional and local scales, taking into account commercial-in-confidence issues - ensuring agreements and memoranda of understanding with research partners are in place, including for the conduct of 'as-of-right' scientific research - supporting Traditional Owners to develop Indigenous Ecological Knowledge management systems - ensuring information systems and software are relevant, best practice, and provide easily discoverable and accessible paths to research information and data, including through a meta-portal to redirect to main portals where individual datasets are stored - publishing peer-reviewed reports which synthesise existing knowledge and identify research gaps including through five-yearly publication of the agency's science information needs - maintaining a web-based, up-to-date register of detailed knowledge needs to drive ongoing improvements and complete the adaptive management cycle - establishing data sharing agreements, developing protocols and knowledge management systems for culturally sensitive information, and integrating knowledge into management decisions.
+- for reports commissioned by industries as part of developments in and adjacent to the Great Barrier Reef Marine Park that have an effect on the Region's values; and - for data from specific monitoring programs such as the Marine Monitoring Program and the Integrated Eye on the Reef Program. - investigating the possibility of access to commercial fishery data at regional and local screes, to into account commercial-in-confidence issues - ensuring agreements and memoranda of understanding with research part there in lace including for the conduct of 'as-of-right' scientific research - supporting Traditional Owners to develop Indigenous Ecological Knowledge management systems - ensuring information systems and software are relevant, best provide, and provide easily discoverable and accessible paths to research information and data, including through a meta-portal to redirect to main portals where individual datasets are stored - publishing peer-reviewed reports which synthesise existing knowledge and identify research gaps including through five-yearly publication of the agency's prince in prmation needs - maintaining a web-based, up-to-date register of retained knowledge needs to drive ongoing improvements and complete the adaptive management evole - establishing data sharing agreements, developing protocols and knowledge management systems for culturally sensitive information, and integrating knowledge into management decisions.

-All these actions will help the agency efficiently curate, synthesise and incorporate the best available scientific information in policy development and decision-making.
+All these actions will help the agency efficiently drate, synthesise and incorporate the best available scientific information in policy development and lectron-making.

-Key features of good data management
+Key features of good onta management

-The features of data management systems that improve use of scientific information by managers and add value to investments in data generation include:
+The features of data management systems that improve use of scientific information by managers and add value to involuments in state peneration include:

-- · intuitive data discovery, including through metadata - · clearly defined data storage options - secure data management systems - · distributed and centralised hosting of data - · agreed standards for data storage (including version control) - an agreed and common vocabulary and key words - · clear definition of terms and conditions of data use, including rules for acknowledging provenance - · options for entry flexibility in the level of investment for data providers - regular archiving of data periodic snapshots of data that are securely stored - appropriate funding ideally analysis and reporting should be about 30 per cent of the cost of monitoring programs - a long-term perspective, including management well beyond the life of the data collection period, recognising that datasets appreciate over the long term, increasing in value as data continue to be added - treating the data management system as an asset, for example by including the management elements of planning, implementation, maintenance, decommissioning and upgrade.
+- intuitive data dir overy, including through metadata - clearly defined data corage options - secure data management systems - · distributed and centralised hosting of data - · agreed standards for data storage (including version control) - · an agreed and common vocabulary and key words - · clear definition of terms and conditions of data use, including rules for acknowledging provenance - · options for entry flexibility in the level of investment for data providers - · regular archiving of data periodic snapshots of data that are securely stored - appropriate funding ideally analysis and reporting should be about 30 per cent of the cost of monitoring programs - a long-term perspective, including management well beyond the life of the data collection period, recognising that datasets appreciate over the long term, increasing in value as data continue to be added - treating the data management system as an asset, for example by including the management elements of planning, implementation, maintenance, decommissioning and upgrade.